 The Quran demands the writing of the will before one leaves this world, yet our scholars nullify the will saying that the verse related to this act was abrogated.

-About giving precedence to one’s desires it says: See you such a one as takes for his/her god his/her own passion (or impulse)?
+About giving precedence to one’s desires it says: See you such a one as takes in his/her god his/her own passion (or impulse)?
 Could you be a disposer of affairs for him?
-(25:43) Then see you such a one as takes as his/her god his/her own vain desire?
-Allah has, knowing (him/her as such), left him astray, and sealed his/her hearing and his/her heart (and understanding), and put a cover on his/her sight.
-Who, then, will guide him/she after Allah (has withdrawn Guidance)?
-Will you not then receive admonition?
-(45:23)

 Obviously, these paradoxes are in full knowledge of those who are considered part of religious establishment or scholarship.
 They have allowed this apathy towards the Quran as they have reduced the Quran into a book of recitation and not a book of guidance.
 For guidance, they have their own sectarian or factional schools of thoughts.
 So how should one respond to the challenge?

-The only way to get out of the situation is to enable each and every Muslim to understand and develop personal relations with the Quran so that the truth may not be left to discretion of a few individuals.
-With the iron clutch of the clergy over the masses, this was unthinkable few years ago.
-But as knowledge is at the finger tips of individuals, it is possible that one can empower oneself with personal relationship with the Quran.
+The only way to get out of the situation is to enable each and every Muslim to understand and develop personal relations with the Quran so that the truth may not be left to the discretion of a few individuals.
+With the iron clutch of the clergy over the masses, this was unthinkable a few years ago.
+But as knowledge is at the fingertips of individuals, it is possible that one can empower oneself with a personal relationship with the Quran.